 Minor things like restocking the paper hand towels in the bathroom every so often rather than having hundreds laid out can also massively cut down on waste.
 It sounds silly, but when people see there are lots, they don’t think twice about using more than they may need.
 It’s not a conscious effort to waste, it just happens.
 If fewer are laid out they tend to be used more sparingly.
 Remember, just 10 less used per wedding, not per guest will save around 2.4 million paper hand towels a year at weddings alone.

 Another option could be to provide cotton hand towels, especially if it’s a smaller or family wedding.
 We understand that for hygiene reasons, large groups may not wish to share cloth towels.
 Hand sanitiser may also be something you wish to utilise.

 If you’re hosting a wedding that has a largely DIY element, you may need to provide your own cups, plates and/or cutlery.
 Your caterers or mobile bar may take care of this for you, so it’s worth discussing with them what environmentally friendly or sustainable options they offer.

 Instead of disposable plastic cups, you can actually borrow an array of glasses from places like Waitrose FREE of charge.

 We were worried about using too many cups at our wedding, so something we did was provide each guest with their own glass.
 We collected Kilner jars and personalised them with each guests name.
 This way, guests could easily find their own glass and it could be re-used throughout the day.
-This doubled up as a keepsake and most of our family still have these almost 4 years later.
+This doubled up as a keepsake and our family still have these almost 7 years later.

 When it comes to things like cutlery, we often work with food trucks at weddings who provide eco friendly options such as wooden knives and forks.
 One of our wonderful couples even ended up cutting their wedding cake with a wooden knife!